app-sre/visual-qontract/UPGRADE.md

 #### Build fails with TypeScript errors
 - Check `tsconfig.json` configuration
 - Ensure all files have proper type annotations
-- Run `pnpm run lint` to see all errors
+- Run `npm run lint` to see all errors

 #### GraphQL queries fail
 - Verify `REACT_APP_GRAPHQL_ENDPOINT` is set correctly